EMRs Under Attack: Legacy Software Ranks as No. 1 Cybersecurity “Bad Practice”

 Stepping Up Defensive Moves to Protect ePHI

 Need help protecting legacy records in this hostile, hacker-centric environment?
-Harmony Healthcare IT has been consistently ranked as the #1 data extraction, migration, and archival healthcare IT company according to Black Book Market Research for three years (2019-2021) as well as ranked #1 in the 2020 Best in KLAS Software & Services Report as a Category Leader in Data Archiving.
+Harmony Healthcare IT has been consistently ranked as the #1 data extraction, migration, and archival healthcare IT company according to Black Book Market Research for four years (2019-2022) as well as ranked #1 in the 2020 Best in KLAS Software & Services Report as a Category Leader in Data Archiving.

 Ready to learn more?